We made it! Well, almost. It’s time to get ready for spring—even if things like Thundersnow make it feel like winter will never end.

 Get out and about (because it’s about time!)

-By the time March Break rolls around we’re bouncing off the walls and ready to go somewhere, anywhere, never mind at a two-year mark of a global pandemic.
-We round up events, attractions, and fun things to do for families in Marc in Toronto, Ottawa, Calgary, and Vancouver that — frequently changing Covid-19 protocols notwithstanding — should satisfy your and your kids’ need for fun and connection.
+By the time March Break rolls around we’re bouncing off the walls and ready to go somewhere, anywhere!
+We round up events, attractions, and fun things to do for families in March in Toronto, Ottawa, Calgary, and Vancouver that should satisfy your and your kids’ need for fun and connection.